Frequently Asked Questions

 Part of this is to avoid animal trafficking.
 It's like reselling a car or mobile phone.
 If your new owner wants to confirm the purity and value of the dog, you both will need to contact us.

+If you want to sell your dog, we won't stop you.
+But, if the new owner wants us to recognize the value of the dog, that would significantly add to the value of the dog.
 We take the purity and integrity of this rare breed as seriously as your full ownership of the dog.
-If you do sell your dog and want us to recognize the new owner in our pedigree records, there is a $2,000 registration transfer fee, and we require a recent clean bill of health from a vet.
+If you sell your dog and want us to recognize the new owner in our pedigree records and DNA list, there is a registration transfer fee for 20% of the original price, and we require a recent clean bill of health from a vet.

 Since we don't chip the dogs before you adopt, you have full control over the dog's IC chip and its registration, unless you don't want a chip.
 If you want to sell the dog and confirm papers yourself with the chip, you won't get any trouble from us since we aren't involved.